herrkaefer/anocus/content/posts/2025-10-22-use-home-assistant-to-motivate-my-kid-to-brush-teeth.md

 ## What are good to add later

-- Let brushing ends by manually pressing the button again, in case of cheating.
+- Let brushing ends by manually pressing the button again, if cheating is noticed. -- So far not needed.
 - Add a small battery-powered display near the sink to show streaks.
-Physical visialization is powerful.
-- Streak would be better to be updated in realtime, i.e. adding today after brushing in the evening instead of updating at midnight.
-- Add milestone rewards based on streak, e.g., TTS “You reached 7 days!”
+Physical visialization would be more powerful feedback for the kid.